 How to get around Madrid, Spain

-Madrid’s public transport consists of the Madrid Metro (underground), day & night buses, the Metro Ligero (Madrid light rail) as well as the regional train system known as the Cercanías.
+Madrid’s public transport consists of the Madrid Metro (underground), day & night buses, the Metro Ligero (Madrid light rail) as well and the regional train system known as the Cercanías.

 - A single journey on public transport in Madrid will usually cost between 1,50€ and 2€